lyz-code/blue-book/docs/css.md

 small-scale layouts, while the Grid layout is intended for larger scale layouts.

-You can play around in the [Flexbox playground](https://flexbox.netlify.app/)
+You can play around in the [Flexbox playground](https://flexbox.netlify.app/).
+To see how to use it read the [Vuetify Flexbox section](vuetify.md#flex).

 # References